-UPDATE: Today I spent the day redoing my classroom library.
+I recently revamped our classroom library.
 I got rid of books (duplicates and old worn-out books), and more importantly, I re-did my categories and organization.
 I split a lot of categories into more narrowed down categories.
 This allowed me to line up our classroom library more closely to our themes and units.
 For example: instead of 5 boxes of “holiday” books, we now have holiday-specific boxes.
 There’s a Halloween box, a Christmas box, etc. This means more categories but things are much more organized!
-(And now I have no idea what number anything is!
-I used to be able to tell people exactly what box to find a book.
-Now I have to start all over!
-HEHE!)

 And now, our current classroom library set up!
 We moved our library to the hallway in our classroom.
 This sets a visual example that reading is the first thing we think of in our classroom!
 And it frees up a TON of space in the rest of the classroom!